huuishuu/huuishuu/README.md

 Hi, I’m huu.
-I’m a 22 year old college IT student currently residing in Lithuania.
+I’m a 24 year old IT engineer currently residing in Lithuania.
-I assist with osu!'s [Project Loved](https://osu.ppy.sh/wiki/en/Project_Loved) as well as stream on Twitch.
+In the past I used to assist with osu!'s [Project Loved](https://osu.ppy.sh/wiki/en/Project_Loved) as well as used stream to on Twitch.
 To reach me elsewhere, see the block of text below for other relevant social media.

+Currently no longer active on Github as I am no longer involved with osu! as I used to be.

 As of June 2021, I've wrapped up my 2nd year of my studies, primarily focusing on the basics of Oracle SQL, light web development and programming in C#.
 *(don't expect me to be any good at these though, I have no idea what I'm doing)*